 Phishing by Building Rapport

-Recently another similar phishing attack is stealing credentials through another fake Gmail login page.
-The difference is that these phish are more targeted, and the assailant built rapport with the target prior to releasing the attack.
+Recently, another similar phishing attack is stealing credentials through another fake Gmail login page.
+The difference is that these phishes are more targeted, and the assailant built a rapport with the target prior to releasing the attack.
 Attackers created an entire online presence for a female called Safeena Malik.
 She had a LinkedIn account with over 500 connections, and also Facebook and Google accounts that were active and regularly communicated with the targets before the phish was sent.

 Don’t Become a Victim to These Attacks